StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Edgewonk offers rich customization possibilities once you enter detailed notes and tags for each trade and a backtesting tool.
 But broker import support is light for U.S.-based casual stock traders, focusing more on forex brokers and platforms.

 TradesViz is the best value for power users, and even the free tier allows stock-only traders to import up to 3,000 stock executions a month.
-I’m a pretty active trader, but if I traded that often, I’d be left a quivering heap of mush on the floor at the end of every trading session.
-The lowest premium tier is only $14.99 a month and supports 10 accounts trading stock, stock options, futures, options on futures, forex, crypto, and CFDs.
+I’m a pretty active trader, but I doubt I could ever trade that many times in a single month.
+The lowest premium tier is $19 a month and supports 10 accounts trading stock, stock options, futures, options on futures, forex, crypto, and CFDs.
 There are plenty of performance chart options and if you still aren’t getting quite what you want, the premium tiers include AI queries.
 The documentation is top-notch.

 • Supports: Stocks, stock options, futures options, index options, forex, futures, crypto, CFDs